ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R1.4.** RPP MUST include support for application level status codes, and MAY reuse the EPP status codes defined in [@!RFC5730].

-**R1.5.**
-RPP MUST include support for providing detailed information about application status codes, for example as described in [@!RFC7807]

-**R1.6**
+**R1.5** The RPP MUST return all errors using the problem details standard defined in [@!RFC7807].
+When an error is specific to one or more data elements in the request, the response MUST include JSON pointer(s) to those elements.

-RPP MUST support additional information about a successful operation (information or warning) to convey additional information to the client for example about deprecation or partial success.
+**R1.6** RPP MUST support additional information about a successful operation (information or warning) to convey additional information to the client for example about deprecation or partial success.

 # HTTP